rfo909/CFT/README.md

 It was initiated because of a need for a descent (!) scripting and automation tool in my job as a software developer, combined with my interest in parsers and interpreters.

-It's been in continous use since creation in 2018, and is quite reliable.
+It's been in continous use since creation in 2018.

 Written in Java, it runs both on Linux (at home) and Windows environment (at work).